Katinka Hosszú: International Swimming League

-2020
+2020-2021

 2020 European Championships

 At the 2020 European Championships Hosszú became the female swimmer with the most medals in the history of the European Championships.
 After winning one gold (400 IM) one silver (200 fly) and one bronze (200 IM) in Budapest, she now has 24 medals dating back to 2008 (15 gold, 6 silver, 3 bronze).
 Overall, she is ranked only behind Alexander Popov who won 26 medals (21 gold) in his European Champs career.

 2020 Summer Olympics

 Hosszú did not perform well in the 2020 Summer Olympics, failing to reach the 200m backstroke final and finishing only fifth in the 400m medley and seventh in the 200m one.
-She would attribute this to the standstill in the one year delay caused by the COVID-19 pandemic, cancelling the tournaments she entered to keep herself in competition rhythm, while analysts added that Hosszú was not helped by being among the oldest swimmers and constantly changing coaches starting with her 2018 split with Tusup.
+She would attribute this to the standstill in the one-year delay caused by the COVID-19 pandemic, cancelling the tournaments she entered to keep herself in competition rhythm, while analysts added that Hosszú was not helped by being among the oldest swimmers and constantly changing coaches starting with her 2018 split with Tusup.

-2022-24
+2022–24

 In the 2022 World Aquatics Championships, Hosszú failed to medal by finishing 7th in the 200m individual medley and 5th in the 400m individual medley.
-In the 2022 European Championships that followed, Hosszú only medaled once, as part of Hungary's 4x200m freestyle relay, while only reaching the 200 individual medley final and finishing 8th.
-Afterwards she claimed that she would probably not be swimming by the 2024 Summer Olympics, instead settling down with coach Máté Gelencsér, who she married a few weeks after the European Championship.
+In the 2022 European Championships that followed, Hosszú only medaled once, as part of Hungary's 4 × 200 m freestyle relay, while only reaching the 200 individual medley final and finishing 8th.
+Afterwards she claimed that she would probably not be swimming by the 2024 Summer Olympics, instead settling down with coach Máté Gelencsér, whom she married a few weeks after the European Championship.

 Hosszú gave birth to daughter in August 2023, and a few months later started training hoping to enter her sixth Olympics. but she wound up not reaching the necessary qualifying times.
 In January 2025, Hosszú announced her retirement.